 Lattes have stronger caffeine content because they’re made from espresso.
 If you love the kick of caffeine, go for a latte — hot or iced.

-Want more?
-Let’s learn about the difference between cold brew vs iced coffee.
+Or let’s learn about the difference between cold brew vs iced coffee.
 Do you already know?

 Or head here if you want to learn how to make a delicious mocha latte at home (it’s easy, I promise!).